gibbsly/ltos/README.md

 `#ltos:as_block` - runs at the center of the block that was broken.

-`#ltos:as_destroyer` - runs as an at the entity that destroyed the block.
+`#ltos:as_destroyer` - runs as and at the entity that destroyed the block.
 If the entity that destroyed the block is a projectile with an owner, this is run as the owner of the projectile.

 `#ltos:as_destroyed_block` - runs at the center of the block that was broken after the destroyer function is run.